Hong Kong says no personal data shared in vaccine deal with Fosun

 Fosun has not responded to requests for comment on the clauses in the template sent to Taiwan.

-Fosun signed a deal on Sunday with Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), Taiwan contract electronics maker Foxconn (2317.TW) and the charity of Foxconn's founder Terry Gou for a total of 10 million vaccine doses. read more
+Fosun signed a deal on Sunday with Taiwan Semiconductor Manufacturing Co Ltd (TSMC), Taiwan contract electronics maker Foxconn and the charity of Foxconn’s founder Terry Gou for a total of 10 million vaccine doses.

+Reporting by Marius Zaharia; Writing by Ben Blanchard; Editing by Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.